guillaumebert/integrations-extras/neoload/README.md

 ### Configuration

 For detailed instructions on NeoLoad configuration, follow the [NeoLoad documentation][2].
+Choose which metrics to send in the "Push Counters" configuration of the Datadog Connector in NeoLoad.
+Available since NeoLoad 9.1.

 When Datadog receives `NeoLoad.*` metrics, the NeoLoad integration tile is installed automatically, and the default NeoLoad dashboard is added to your dashboard list.

 ![NeoLoad Dashboard][7]